 But here’s the kicker.

-Playrix is not targeting these gamers specifically.
+Playrix ads are not targeting these gamers specifically.
 The market with the audience who like basic match-3 games like Candy Crush is already saturated..
 Playrix is trying to target a much different and broader audience of gamers.

 More answers lie in affinities between audiences.